spacer

 If you have your gear with you in a roller case, have at least the one camera and a general purpose lens such as a 24-70mm over your shoulder, ready to shoot.
 Don’t be the one to delay things while you open your case and assemble your gear every time.

-8. Keep to the same lens system so that colors are more consistent.
+8. If possible, keep to the same lens system so that colors are more consistent.

 Even within the same system (whether Nikon or Canon), you’ll get color differences between lenses.
 But if you stay with the same brand, you’re less likely to encounter wide differences in color and contrast between lenses.
 It will speed up your post-processing workflow if your lenses are of the same quality.